A Stylist's Guide on How to Texture Men's Hair Like a Pro

 Styling dirty hair is difficult because it accumulates oils and dirt over time, which makes the hair strands heavier and greasier.
 So, the first step is to wash your hair.

-We recommend using shampoo and conditioner that's formulated with natural ingredients, like our Thickening Shampoo and Conditioner.
+We recommend using shampoo and conditioner that's formulated with natural ingredients, like our Thickening Shampoo and Conditioner

 These carefully formulated products will cleanse any dirt and leftover product without stripping your hair's natural moisture and oils.
-Plus, they'll give your hair a boost of volume, which will help when it comes to styling later.

 The hair products you use really do make a difference to the way your hair looks.